sagemath/sagewiki_to_gh-2022-10-10/education5.md

 == Lodging ==

-Arrangements for rooms at [[http://www.hoteldeca.com/|Hotel Deca]] are in-progress and may be final by about April 1.
+Arrangements for rooms at [[http://www.hoteldeca.com/|Hotel Deca]] have been made.
+Please see the [[days48/travel|travel page]] for exact details on reserving a room at a special rate.

 == Mailing Lists ==